RRC-ACE-Outreach/TechCamp/TechCamp - Web App/2 Database Demo.md

 ### Last check before we dive in...
 Before attending TechCamp, we asked for all participants to set up their virtual environment using [these instructions](../0%20Before%20You%20Start%20Demo.md).

-If you didn't set up your Goorm container before today - we ask you to walk through the rest of the setup steps ([ x ] to [ y ]) before continuing.
+If you didn't set up your Goorm container before today - we ask you to walk through the rest of the setup steps 4 through 9 before continuing.

 This may take 10-15 minutes.